github-community-projects/org-metrics-dashboard/README.md

 - **app**: the code for the frontend
 - **backend**: the code for the backend and fetcher

 Both are written in TypeScript.
-We use npm workspaces to manage the dependencies between the two projects.
+We use [npm workspaces](https://docs.npmjs.com/cli/v8/using-npm/workspaces) to manage the dependencies between the two projects.

 ### Prerequisites

 - Node.js 20.X or later
 - npm

-### Environment Variables
+### Environment variables

 You will need a `.env` file in the root of the project: